M.A.

 Courses enable you to develop skills in public programming, curriculum planning, visitor studies, audience development and volunteer management.

-You can take courses focused on one or more of these areas, which are offered outside of MUSE.
-For instance, if you're interested in natural sciences collections management, taking courses in Ecology & Evolutionary Biology or Geology would be useful.
+For instance, if you're interested in natural sciences collection management, taking courses in Ecology & Evolutionary Biology or Geology would be useful.

 Want to go into museum public education?
-Consider courses in educational instruction technology, curriculum development or working with children with autism from the School of Education, or courses from the Gerontology Program.
+Consider courses in educational instruction technology, curriculum development or working with children with autism from the School of Education, or courses from the Gerontology Program or Applied Behavioral Sciences (early childhood).

 We expect you to deepen your knowledge of the field by taking courses in a subject area relevant to your area of specialization.
 You’ll work with your faculty advisor, as well as course instructors, to determine which courses fit your needs.
 MUSE also offers independent study courses so you can delve into specific topics that don't have a course offered.